 Urban Presbyteries Network conference preacher the Rev. Aisha Brooks-Johnson uses a TV sitcom to help worshipers glimpse the heavenly city

-Brooks-Johnson, executive presbyter for the Presbytery of Greater Atlanta, preached a taped sermon shown during opening worship for the Urban Presbyteries Network conference held on Thursday both online and in person at Johnson C. Smith University in Charlotte, North Carolina.
+Brooks-Johnson, executive presbyter for the Presbytery of Greater Atlanta, preached a taped sermon shown during opening worship for the Urban Presbyteries Network conference recently both online and in person at Johnson C. Smith University in Charlotte, North Carolina.